GTmetrix Performance Blog

 We’ll be adding more over time, to ensure the most up-to-date and commonly used devices are represented.

-Why Screen Resolution matters
+Why Screen Resolution Matters

 Screen resolution is the size at which a website is rendered.
 Desktop monitors have larger resolutions than mobile devices, and due to responsive design, varying resolutions will trigger varying layouts and styling.